Himiltrude: Life

 Little is known about Himiltrude's origins.
 Paul the Deacon calls her a "noble girl".
 The appearance of her name in the fraternity books of Alemannian monasteries may suggest an affiliation with the Germanic Alemannian or Alsatian nobility, while other sources make her the daughter of a Burgundian count and a granddaughter of Grimbert I, Count of Paris.
 It is not possible, however, to extrapolate any political ramifications from Charlemagne's relationship with Himiltrude.

-Himiltrude probably entered into a relationship with Charlemagne during the lifetime of his father, Pepin the Younger.
+Himiltrude probably entered into a relationship with Charlemagne during the lifetime of his father, Pepin the Short.
 When Charlemagne acceded to the throne in 768, Himiltrude remained unnamed in official sources – contrary to the example set by Charlemagne's mother, Bertrada of Laon.
-Himiltrude bore Charles a son called Pépin.
+Himiltrude bore Charles a son called Pepin.
 Shortly after Pepin's birth, an alliance was formulated between Charlemagne and the King of the Lombards, Desiderius.
 To seal the alliance, it was agreed that Charlemagne should marry Desiderius' daughter (called Desiderata by modern scholars).

 Himiltrude was dismissed at that time and disappears from historical records.
 A grave excavated in the monastery of Nivelles was found to contain the corpse of a forty-year-old woman, possibly identifiable with Himiltrude.
 If so, Himiltrude would appear to have died long after 770, although if and when she retired to Nivelles cannot be deduced.
+She is named in the confraternity books of Pfäfers, Reichenau, Remiremont and Saint Gall.

-Her son Pépin, who suffered from a spinal deformity and was called "the Hunchback", was eclipsed by Charlemagne's sons from his later marriage to Hildegard.
+Her son Pepin, who had a spinal deformity and was called "the Hunchback", was eclipsed by Charlemagne's sons from his later marriage to Hildegard.
 Following an attempted rebellion against his father, Pepin was confined to a monastery.